-You should register the death according to local regulations and obtain a death certificate from the proper authorities.
+You should register the death according to local regulations and obtain a death certificate from the proper local authorities.
 You may need a local death certificate (authenticated and translated if necessary by officials at the nearest Canadian government office abroad) in order to register the death with the Vital Statistics Office of the Canadian province or territory where the deceased last resided.
-A fee is charged for each consular service provided.
-Consult our Consular Fees section for details.
+The Canadian government office abroad will charge a fee for each consular service it provides.

 Returning the remains of a loved one to Canada requires the assistance of qualified funeral homes both in Canada and in the country where the death occurred.
 You must confirm whether any travel health insurance purchased by the deceased will cover the preparation and repatriation of the remains to Canada or, alternatively, cremation or local burial.
 You may contact us for assistance.

 The family of the deceased will need to make an early decision about whether it wishes the remains to be returned to Canada, or buried or cremated in the other country.
 Please read the Canada Border Services Agency’s Importation and exportation of human remains and other human tissues, which explains the rules and processes for returning remains to Canada.

 The amount of time required to repatriate remains can vary greatly and is determined by a number of factors, including the location and cause of death.